Charles Brantley Aycock Statue, Raleigh

 Charles Brantley Aycock was governor of North Carolina from 1901 to 1905.
 He is remembered as the “Education Governor” due to his dedication to public school reform.
 However, he also played a prominent role in the Democrat party’s 1898 and 1900 election campaigns, which were marked by violence and virulent racism.
 He also was an outspoken proponent of the disfranchisement of blacks and of racial segregation.
 He died in 1912 while giving a speech about education, shortly after having been announced as a candidate for the US Senate.

-Aycock’s role in the White Supremacy movement and his involvement in the Wilmington Race Riots of 1898 have led many to question the recognition given to him.
-However, while efforts have been made to remove his name from the title of an annual fundraiser for the Democratic Party and to educate the public on his faults as well as his merits, there has been no serious consideration of altering or removing the monument in Union Square.
+In recent years Aycock’s role in the White Supremacy movement have led some to question the recognition given to him.
+While efforts have been made to remove his name from the title of an annual fundraiser for the Democratic Party, there has been no serious consideration of altering or removing the monument in Union Square.

 The monument is on Raleigh’s Union Square as part of a 75 foot long memorial mall.
 The monument is located across from a similarly styled monument honoring Zebulon Baird Vance.